 After breakfast, free time at leisure before transferring to the airport.

-Arrive in Hanoi and be met and transferred to the hotel.
+Arrive in Hanoi and be met by the guide and transferred to the hotel.

 Overnight in Hanoi.

-Following breakfast leave Hanoi for a 4 hour drive to Halong Bay including a 20-minutes stop on the way.
+Following breakfast leave Hanoi for a 2.5 hrs drive to Halong Bay including a 20-minutes stop on the way.
 Arrive at the jetty in Halong City towards noon and proceed with check-in formalities.
-Be welcomed onboard and have lunch will be served while cruising towards the bay itself.
+After a welcome onboard, lunch will be served while cruising towards the bay itself.
 In the afternoon, enjoy some visits and/or activities (depending on each boat’s itinerary) or just spend some time relaxing on board.
 Towards the end of the day the boat sets anchor for the night among the karst formations.
 Dinner is served on board.

 Overnight on Halong Bay.

-Enjoy the fresh morning in the middle of the bay, the sun rises on Halong in the morning and breakfast is served (brunch on some boats) while the vessels cruise slowly through the magnificent rock formations and back towards port.
-Disembark and transfer back to Hanoi
+Enjoy a fresh morning in the middle of the bay, the sun rises on Halong in the morning and breakfast is served (brunch on some boats) while the vessels cruise slowly through the magnificent rock formations and back towards port.
+Disembark and transfer back to Hanoi.

 Arrive in Hanoi late in the afternoon, join a half-day city tour to discover charming and historic capital city of Vietnam.
 Hanoi is a unique city with more than 1000-year of rich culture and fascinating history.
 The tree-lined boulevards, French colonial architecture, peaceful lakes and oriental temples.
 The city tour includes a visit to the Temple of Literature, Hoan Kiem Lake and a walking tour of the Old Quarter.